 String interpolation is also known as string formatting.

-We start with a while loop that has a condition of True, meaning it will loop forever until we execute a break statement.
-Inside the infinite loop, we get a secret number from our getSecretNum() function (passing it NUMDIGITS to tell how many digits we want the secret number to have) and assign it to secretNum.
-Remember that secretNum is a string, not an integer.
+Line 55 is an infinite while loop that has a condition of True so it will loop forever until a break statement is executed.
+Inside the infinite loop, you get a secret number from the getSecretNum() function, passing it NUMDIGITS to tell how many digits you want the secret number to have.
+This secret number is assigned to secretNum.
+Remember, the value in secretNum is a string not an integer.

-We tell the player how many digits is in our secret number by using string interpolation instead of string concatenation.
-We set a variable numGuesses to 1, to denote that this is the first guess.
-Then we enter a new while loop which will keep looping as long as numGuesses is less than or equal to MAXGUESS.
+Line 57 tells the player how many digits is in the secret number by using string interpolation instead of string concatenation.
+Line 59 sets variable numGuesses to 1 to mark this is as the first guess.
+Then line 60 has a new while loop that loops as long as numGuesses is less than or equal to MAXGUESS.

-The guess variable will hold the player’s guess.
-We will keep looping and asking the player for a guess until the player enters a valid guess.
+The guess variable will hold the player’s guess returned from input().
+The code keeps looping and asking the player for a guess until the player enters a valid guess.
 A valid guess has only digits and the same number of digits as the secret number.
 This is what the while loop that starts on line 62 is for.
-We set guess as the blank string on line 61 so that the while loop's condition is False the first time, ensuring that we enter the loop at least once.

-After execution gets past the while loop on line 62, we know that guess contains a valid guess.
-We pass this and the secret number in secretNum to our getClues() function.
-It returns a string that contains our clues, which we will display to the player.
-We then increment numGuesses by 1 using the augmented assignment operator for addition.
+After execution gets past the while loop that started on line 62, guess contains a valid guess.
+Pass this and secretNum to the getClues() function.
+It returns a string of the clues, which are displayed to the player on line 67.
+Line 68 increments numGuesses using the augmented assignment operator for addition.

-At this point, execution jumps back to the while loop on line 60 where we let the player have another guess.
-If the player ran out of guesses (or we broke out of the loop with the break statement on line 71), then execution would proceed past the loop and to line 75.
+At this point, execution jumps back to the while loop on line 60 where it lets the player have another guess.
+If the player ran out of guesses (or it broke out of the loop with the break statement on line 71), then execution would proceed past the loop and to line 75.

-After leaving the while loop that starts on line 60, we ask the player if want to play again by calling our playAgain() function.
-If playAgain() returns False, then we should break out of the while loop that was started on line 55.
-Since there is no more code after this loop, the program terminates.
+Line 75 asks the player if they want to play again by calling the playAgain() function.
+If playAgain() returns False, break out of the while loop that started on line 55.
+Since there’s no more code after this loop, the program terminates.

-If playAgain() returned True, then we would not execute the break statement and execution would jump back to line 55.
-A new secret number would be generated so that the player can play a new game.
+If playAgain() returned True, then the execution would not execute the break statement and execution would jump back to line 55.
+The program generates a new secret number so the player can play a new game.

-Bagels is a fairly simple game to program but can be difficult to win at.
-But if you keep playing, you will eventually discover better ways to guess and make use of the clues the game gives you.
+Bagels is a simple game to program but can be difficult to win at.
+But if you keep playing, you’ll eventually discover better ways to guess and make use of the clues the game gives you.
 This is much like how you’ll get better at programming the you more you keep at it.

 This chapter introduced a few new functions and methods (random.shuffle(), sort(), and join()), along with a couple handy shortcuts.
-Using the augmented assignment operators involve less typing when you want to change a variable’s relative value (such as in spam = spam + 1, which can be shortend to spam += 1).
+An augmented assignment operators involve less typing when you want to change a variable’s relative value such as in spam = spam + 1, which can be shortened to spam += 1.
 String interpolation can make your code much more readable by placing %s (called a conversion specifier) inside the string instead of using many string concatenation operations.

-The next chapter is not about programming directly, but will be necessary for the games we want to create in the later chapters of this book.
+The next chapter isn’t about programming directly, but will be necessary for the games we want to create in the later chapters of this book.
 We will learn about the math concepts of Cartesian coordinates and negative numbers.
-These will be used in the Sonar, Reversi, and Dodger games, but Cartesian coordinates and negative numbers are used in almost all games (especially graphical games).
-If you already know about these concepts, give the next chapter a brief read anyway just to freshen up.
-Let's dive in!
+These are used in the Sonar, Reversi, and Dodger games, but Cartesian coordinates and negative numbers are used in many games.
+If you already know about these concepts, give the next chapter a brief read anyway to refresh yourself.